Consult with Austin College's admissions department to confirm any application fees and information.

 An unweighted GPA is an average of your scores from each class on a four-point scale.
 Unweighted GPAs range from 4.0 to under 1.0.
 A weighted GPA considers your average grade and the difficulty of your classes.
 A weighted GPA boosts your average by adding extra points for honors or Advanced Placement courses.

-Austin College considers ACT or SAT scores as part of the admissions process.
+Austin College considers standardized tests scores during the admissions process.

-Austin College is a test optional school.
+Austin College is test optional.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.